Technology

 Software Developer Salary Overview

-The Software Developer is a sought-after profession in the United States with a median annual salary of $127,260.
-Compensation typically ranges from $74,600 for entry-level positions to $208,620 for experienced professionals in high-demand markets.
+The Software Developer is one of the most important roles in the Technology sector of the US economy in 2026.
+With a median annual salary of $127,260, compensation for this position ranges from $74,600 at the entry level to $208,620 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Software Developer in the US earns between $74,600 and $208,620 per year, with a median of $127,260.